yasmine01545/Skin-cancer-Diseases-Classification-using-Transfer-Learning-and-Flask/README.md

 https://www.kaggle.com/datasets/wanderdust/skin-lesion-analysis-toward-melanoma-detection
 There are three directories: train, valid, and test.
 Each directory contains two subdirectories: melanoma,NotMelanoma.
 Each of these directories contains images for that specific class.

+##

+- Sample images of Melanoma from the dataset:

+- Sample images of NotMelanoma from the dataset: